Is Your Employer Depriving You of Overtime Pay?

 The unpaid overtime attorneys at CounselOne have been helping clients recover unpaid overtime wages for over 15 years.
 If you feel aggrieved by your company’s failure to pay the correct amount of overtime wages, contact CounselOne today to schedule a free initial consultation.
 We will discuss the facts of your case and inform you of your legal options going forward.

 Even if you signed an employment agreement classifying you as an exempt employee, you may still be entitled to overtime pay.
 Classification as an exempt employee depends on the actual duties performed, not a signature on a contract.

 - And don’t have any authority to hire or fire employees,

-but you’ve still labeled a salaried, exempt employee by your company, you may be entitled to lost overtime wages.
+but you’ve still labeled a salaried, exempt employee by your company, you may be entitled to unpaid overtime in California.
 Contact CounselOne for a free initial consultation for unpaid overtime in which we will discuss your specific circumstances.